-Paroxetine is just one solution available to people diagnosed with depression, anxiety and a number of other mental health conditions.
+Paroxetine is just one solution available to people diagnosed with depression, anxiety, and a number of other mental health conditions.

 Read on to learn what you should know before talking with your healthcare provider about this medical option.

-It comes in tablets, liquids, long-acting tablets and capsules, and is obtained with a prescription.
+The United States Library of Medicine states that paroxetine comes in tablets, liquids, long-acting tablets and capsules, and is obtained with a prescription.

-Paroxetine may be right for you if you’ve been diagnosed with one of the following conditions:
+The FDA says that paroxetine may be right for you if you’ve been diagnosed with one of the following conditions:

 However, if you have not yet received a diagnosis, that doesn’t necessarily mean you don’t have a mental health condition that could be helped by paroxetine.

 The first step in knowing whether any prescription drug is right for you is talking with a healthcare professional and getting sound medical advice.

 Because this medication is approved for the treatment of multiple mental health disorders, the many potential symptoms are too many to list.